gantsign/ansible-role-visual-studio-code/README.md

 visual_studio_code_mirror: 'https://packages.microsoft.com'

 # should the gpgcheck of the repo enabled?
-# if yes
+# if true
 # - for apt repo the option trusted=yes is NOT added
 # - for dnf/yum the option gpgcheck is set to yes
 # - for zypper the option gpgcheck is set to 1
-# yes is the default
+# true is the default
-# if no
+# if false
 # - for apt repo the option trusted=yes is added to repo definition
 # - for dnf/yum the option gpgcheck is set to no
 # - for zypper the option gpgcheck is set to 0
-visual_studio_code_gpgcheck: yes
+visual_studio_code_gpgcheck: true

 # skip task to add repo for remote package manager
-# if set to yes, the task 'install VS Code repo (apt/yum/dnf/zypper)' will be skipped
+# if set to true, the task 'install VS Code repo (apt/yum/dnf/zypper)' will be skipped
-# if set to no, the repo will be added, this is the default
+# if set to false, the repo will be added, this is the default
-visual_studio_code_skip_add_repo: no
+visual_studio_code_skip_add_repo: false

 # Users to install extensions for and/or write settings.json
 users: []